 - Dog walking – If you want to do some exercising and earn a bit of money, you can become a dog walker for you’re neighborhood via the app Wag.
 Apply on the Wag app as a dog walker, and people from you’re neighborhood can book you on demand.
 You’ll earn around $17-$20 per walk (20 minutes) while staying fit.

-Doing mentally challenging activities keeps your brain healthy, prevent the risk of Alzheimer’s, and it also improves your memory, concentration, and general problem-solving skills.
+According to this article on Harvard Health Publishing, doing mentally challenging activities keeps your brain healthy, prevents the risk of Alzheimer’s, and it also improves your memory, concentration, and general problem-solving skills.

 Tips for staying mentally active: